OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:27

-“But I say to you who are listening: Love your enemies, do good to those who hate you,
+“But to those of you who are listening, I say: Love your enemies, and do good to those who hate you,

 ## Luke 6:28

-bless those who curse you, pray for those who mistreat you.
+speak well of those who curse you, and pray for those who mistreat you.

 ## Luke 6:29